Active PAR

-IEEE Draft Standard for Unmanned Aerial System-Radiation Detection (UAS-RD)
+IEEE Standard for Unmanned Aerial Radiation Measurement Systems (UARaMS)

-This standard establishes performance criteria and characterization techniques for radiation measurement systems incorporated onto unmanned aerial systems, or UARaMS.
-This standard provides a means to accurately assess a UARaMSs effectiveness to either search/localize a radiological source or characterize/map radioactive contamination.
-It outlines measurement expectations, functionality characterization tests, and functionality needs based on available radiation response information, test results, and expected radiation fields at applicable heights above ground level (AGL).
-This standard does not address individual unmanned aircraft system (UAS) performance or operations such as those items required for operation and control.
-The standard looks at operational scenarios, detection needs and expectations, and environmental parameters that could be experienced during use such as temperature changes, mechanical shock, and onboard vibration.
-For radiation, response vectors include those expected from distributed contamination and from point sources.
+Performance criteria and characterization techniques are established in this standard for radiation measurement systems incorporated onto unmanned aerial systems.
+This standard focuses on radiation response expectations and environmental parameters that could be experienced during use such as temperature changes, mechanical shock, and onboard vibration.
+For radiation response expectations, response vectors include those expected from distributed radioactive contamination and from radioactive point sources.
 The primary unmanned aerial vehicles (UAVs) of interest include those from Group 1 and Group 2 UAV designations.

 Sponsor Committee